What about India

 This dimension describes how people in the past as well as today relate to the fact that so much that happens around us cannot be explained.
 In societies with a normative orientation, most people have a strong desire to explain as much as possible.
 In societies with a pragmatic orientation most people don’t have a need to explain everything, as they believe that it is impossible to understand fully the complexity of life.
 The challenge is not to know the truth but to live a virtuous life.

-Indian again has an intermediate score (51), but it has a long-term, pragmatic culture.
+India has a score of 51 on this dimension, which indicates a preference for a more long-term, pragmatic culture.
 In India the concept of “karma” dominates religious and philosophical thought.
-Time is not linear, and thus not as important as to western societies which typically score low on this dimension.
-Countries like India have a great tolerance for religious views from all over the world – Hinduism is often considered a philosophy more than even a religion; an amalgamation of ideas, views, practices and esoteric beliefs.
+Time is not linear, and thus is not as important as to western societies which typically score low on this dimension.
+Countries like India have a great tolerance for religious views from all over the world.
+Hinduism is often considered a philosophy more than even a religion; an amalgamation of ideas, views, practices and esoteric beliefs.
 In India there is an acceptance that there are many truths and often depends on the seeker.
-Societies that have a high score on Pragmatism, typically forgive a lack of punctuality, a changing game-plan based on changing reality and a general comfort with discovering the fated path as one goes along rather than playing to an exact plan.
+Societies that have a high score on pragmatism typically forgive a lack of punctuality, a changing game-plan based on changing reality and a general comfort with discovering the fated path as one goes along rather than playing to an exact plan.

 One challenge that confronts humanity, now and in the past, is the degree to which little children are socialized.
 Without socialization we do not become “human”.
 This dimension is defined as the extent to which people try to control their desires and impulses, based on the way they were raised.
 Relatively weak control is called “indulgence” and relatively strong control is called “restraint”.
 Cultures can, therefore, be described as indulgent or restrained.